broken-byte/HR_test_environment_with_solutions/searching/medium_problems/ice_cream_parlor/readMe.md

 Print two space-separated integers denoting the respective indices for the two distinct flavors they choose to purchase in ascending order.
 Recall that each ice cream flavor has a unique ID number in the inclusive range from 1 to |cost|.

+##### A Note about the File Structure...
+I omitted a time complexity test suite since the test data was so convoluted on HR that I took a HARD pass.
+The optimal solution still runs lightning fast though, I promise :)